arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	> The federated sign on process implemented by WIF is based on the WS-Federation protocol.
 Unauthenticated users landing on the web site are redirected to the trusted STS for authentication and token issuance.
 The URI used for the redirection contains a number of parameters, mainly retrieved from the website Web.config: among those, there is the address to which the STS will have to redirect the user’s browser once successfully authenticated.
 In the default case, WIF retrieves that return address from the configuration settings generated by the Federation Utility wizard.

-	> In Windows Azure this approach would not work as is: an application hosted in Windows Azure will have a different URI depending on the environment in which it is hosted (Windows Azure compute emulator, staging, production) hence one would have to continuously change the values in the Web.config before deploying.
+	> In Microsoft Azure this approach would not work as is: an application hosted in Microsoft Azure will have a different URI depending on the environment in which it is hosted (Microsoft Azure compute emulator, staging, production) hence one would have to continuously change the values in the Web.config before deploying.
 In fact, even that strategy would not work in all cases since in the staging environment you learn what URI has been assigned to your app only AFTER you deployed the project.

 	> The current solution to this is finding out at runtime what the address of the app is, and injecting it in the request to the STS as wreply parameter.
 An STS receiving a wreply would use its value as the return address, hence decoupling your application from its address at deploy time.